needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 <a name="extpkg"></a>
 ### Specifying a local package location

-The Package Manager can load a package from anywhere on your computer even if you saved it outside your Unity `Project` folder.
-For example, if you have a package called `com.unity.my-local-package` and you save it on the `Desktop` but your Unity project is under the `Documents` folder.
+The Package Manager can load a package from anywhere on your computer, even if you saved it outside your Unity project folder.

 To load a package from your local disk: